LingonJR/Giga-X/README.md

 # Gixa-X
 Gixa X is a free and simple executor for roblox exploits. !Make Sure To Read The README File Before Using The Exploiter!
+# Requirements
+Winrar
+# Make Sure To Turn Off Your Anti-Virus!